Dear Parents and Carers,

 Now to some key questions you are bound to have:

-Why have we chosen this rotation?
+Why have we chosen these two year groups?

 What do we mean by remote learning?